The year 2020 has been a busy one for the real estate market. But what will 2021 be like? Check out this infographic to learn more.

 The local housing market appears to remain tight for the foreseeable future.

-Redmond and the rest of King County may have seen a hot real estate market in years past, but right now things are cool, though still competitive.
+Redmond and the rest of King County may have seen a hot real estate market in years past, and it is still competitive.
 Demand in Redmond and surrounding areas is expected to continue, though how strong this demand will be remains to be seen.
 There’s so much uncertainty surrounding the housing market as a result of the current pandemic.

-The bottom line: Home prices in the Redmond area show signs of cooling, and will likely remain so into foreseeable future.
+The bottom line: Home prices in the Redmond area show signs of a continued hot market, and will likely remain so into foreseeable future.
 But housing inventory is the big story here.
-Home buyers entering Redmond real estate market in 2020 should be prepared to compete with other buyers.
+Home buyers entering Redmond real estate market in 2021 should be prepared to compete with other buyers.

 Looking to Apply For a Mortgage in Redmond?